Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/rhel.md

 ## Download and Install

-You can install {{site.base_gateway}} by downloading an installation package or using our yum repository.
+You can install {{site.base_gateway}} by downloading an installation package or using the yum repository.

 {% navtabs %}
 {% navtab Package %}